 How to Trade Bounces off MAs

-Wait for price to approach a moving average.
-Look for a bullish candlestick pattern like a hammer or engulfing candle.
-Enter on the close of the confirmation candle.
-Place stop loss below the MA or the swing low.
-Scale into the trend.
+Wait for price to approach a moving average in an established trend.
+Look for a bullish candlestick pattern like a hammer or engulfing candle on the touch.
+Enter on the close of the confirmation candle, placing a stop loss just below the MA or the recent swing low.
+Scale into the trend in thirds to manage risk.

 Key Takeaways

-• Always align your strategy with the higher timeframe trend for better success rate.
+- Always align your strategy with the higher timeframe trend for a better success rate.

 Conclusion